greenelab/czi-rfa/proposal.md

 ### Summary

-Certain types of deep neural networks can generate hypothetical data by learning and decoding a lower dimensional latent space.
+Certain deep neural networks can generate hypothetical data by learning and decoding a lower dimensional latent space.
-An ideal latent space enables arithmetic operations that produce realistic output for novel transformations.
+This latent space enables arithmetic operations that produce realistic output for novel transformations.
-Models of images can generate realistic looking fake images [@doi:1502.04623] or enable the interpolation of protein localizations through the cell-cycle [@doi:1708.04692].
+This allows users to generate hypothetical images [@doi:1502.04623] and to interpolate protein localizations through the cell-cycle [@doi:1708.04692].
-FaceApp [@url:https://www.faceapp.com] modifies a picture of an individual to produce an image of the subject at an older age, with a different expression, or of a different gender is an accessible example of latent space transformations.
+An accessible example of latent space transformations comes from FaceApp [@url:https://www.faceapp.com], which modifies a picture of an individual to produce an image of the subject at an older age, with a different expression, or of a different genders.

 Our _overall objective_ is to determine how unsupervised deep neural network models can best be trained on single cell expression data from the Human Cell Atlas (HCA) and the extent to which such models define biological latent spaces that capture disease states and targeted perturbations.
-The _rationale_ is that latent space arithmetic for genomic data would enable researchers to use predict how the expression of every gene would change in each HCA-identified cell type after drug treatment, in the context of a specific genetic variant, with a specific disease, or a combination of these and other factors.
+The _rationale_ is that latent space arithmetic for genomic data would enable researchers to predict how the expression of every gene would change in each HCA-identified cell type after drug treatment, in the context of a specific genetic variant, with a specific disease, or a combination of these and other factors.

 ### Aims